belee-aim/megamind/CODEBASE_OVERVIEW.md

 This file serves as the entry point for the application.
 It initializes the FastAPI application and defines the API endpoints.

+-   **`lifespan` context manager**: This function is responsible for initializing the `langgraph` graph when the application starts up, ensuring it is ready to handle requests.
 -   **`@app.post("/api/v1/stream")`**: This is the primary endpoint for interacting with the AI.
-It receives a `ChatRequest` object containing the user's prompt.
-The endpoint is responsible for:
+It receives a `ChatRequest` object and streams the response back to the client.
+It passes the user's message, along with any routing directives, to the graph for processing.
-    1. Invoking the graph with the user's message.
-    2. Streaming the response back to the client using `StreamingResponse`.

 ### `src/megamind/graph/builder.py`

 This file is responsible for constructing the `langgraph` state machine.

 -   **`build_graph()`**: This function defines the structure of the graph, including its nodes and edges.
-    -   **Nodes**: The graph consists of four main nodes:
+    -   **Nodes**: The graph consists of several nodes, each with a specific role:
-        -   `check_cache`: The entry point of the graph, which checks if a response is available in the cache.
+        -   `check_cache`: The entry point, which first checks if a similar query has been answered before.
+        -   `router_node`: A conditional router that decides the next step based on the user's query, directing the flow to either the `rag_node` or the `agent_node`.
+        -   `rag_node`: A node that generates a response using a retrieval-augmented generation approach, suitable for straightforward questions.
+        -   `agent_node`: A more advanced node that can reason, use tools, and interact with external systems to answer complex queries.
-        -   `frappe_retriever_tool`: A `ToolNode` that makes the `frappe_retriever` tool available to the graph.
-This allows the AI model to dynamically decide whether to call the Frappe API to retrieve additional information.
+        -   `frappe_retriever_tool`: A `ToolNode` that allows the agent to retrieve data from the Frappe API.
+        -   `erpnext_mcp_tool`: A `ToolNode` for interacting with an ERPNext MCP server, enabling the agent to perform actions within the ERP system.
-        -   `process_and_embed`: A node that processes and embeds the data retrieved by the `frappe_retriever_tool`.
+        -   `process_and_embed`: A node that processes and creates embeddings for the data retrieved by the `frappe_retriever_tool`.
-        -   `generate`: A node that generates the final response.
-This node can also decide to call the `frappe_retriever_tool` if more information is needed.
-    -   **Edges**: The function defines a cyclical flow where the `generate` node can call the `frappe_retriever_tool`, which then sends its output to the `process_and_embed` node, and finally back to the `generate` node.
-This loop allows the AI to gather information iteratively until it has enough context to generate a complete response.
+    -   **Edges**: The function defines a sophisticated flow with conditional routing, allowing the graph to dynamically adapt to the user's request.
+The `agent_node` can call tools in a loop, processing the results until it has enough information to generate a final response.

 ### `src/megamind/graph/states.py`

 This file defines the state object for the agent.

 -   **`AgentState`**: A `TypedDict` that represents the state of the graph.
-It contains fields for the user's question, messages, and other relevant data that is passed between the nodes.
-This state is updated by each node as the graph is executed.
+It contains fields for messages, documents, team IDs, and other data that is passed between nodes.

 ### `src/megamind/graph/nodes/`

 This directory contains the functions that define the logic for each node in the graph.

--   **`check_cache.py`**: The `check_cache_node` function retrieves all teams for the user, checks if a similar question has been answered before for each team, and is available in the cache.
+-   **`check_cache.py`**: The `check_cache_node` function checks for cached responses to similar questions.
+-   **`router.py`**: The `router_node` function uses a language model to determine whether a query should be handled by the `rag_node` or the `agent_node`.
+-   **`agent.py`**: The `agent_node` function is the primary reasoning engine of the graph.
+It can use tools like `frappe_retriever` and the ERPNext MCP to gather information and generate a comprehensive response.
+-   **`rag.py`**: The `rag_node` function generates a response based on retrieved documents, suitable for answering factual questions.
--   **`embedder.py`**: The `embedder_node` function processes the data retrieved from Frappe, cleans the content, and creates embeddings for it.
+-   **`embed.py`**: The `embed_node` function processes and creates embeddings for the data retrieved from Frappe.
--   **`generate.py`**: The `generate_node` function is responsible for generating the final response.
-It takes the retrieved documents and the conversation history as input and uses a language model to generate a coherent and contextually relevant answer.
-This node can also decide to call the `frappe_retriever_tool` if more information is needed.

 ### `src/megamind/graph/tools/`

 This directory contains tools that can be called by the agent during the graph's execution.

--   **`frappe_retriever.py`**: This file defines the `frappe_retriever` tool, which is responsible for retrieving data from the Frappe API.
-By defining it as a tool, the AI model can decide to call it dynamically when it needs to fetch additional information to answer a user's query.
+-   **`frappe_retriever.py`**: This file defines the `frappe_retriever` tool, which allows the agent to dynamically fetch data from the Frappe API.

-### `src/megamind/clients/frappe_client.py`
+### `src/megamind/clients/`

-This file contains the client for interacting with the Frappe API.
-It handles the authentication and communication with the Frappe server.
+This directory contains clients for interacting with external services.

+-   **`frappe_client.py`**: Contains the client for authenticating and communicating with the Frappe API.
+-   **`supa_client.py`**: A client for interacting with a Supabase instance.
+-   **`manager.py`**: Manages the initialization and retrieval of clients.

 ### `src/megamind/models/`